For Better or For Worse by Lynn Johnston for April 12, 2023

 18. Missing large

-smokysilver.so Premium Member about 1 year ago
+smokysilver.so Premium Member over 1 year ago

 There are two different types of “flood” insurance.
 One covers from flooding from outside and the other from water damage caused by breakage of pipes etc. inside.
 This is in the US.